 If a list of 10,000 people usually spends $50,000 on a campaign, and you run two of those campaigns each year, you could average it out and say that each subscriber is worth $10 a year.

-When you do the math like that, you can understand immediately how losing several hundred subscribers could be dangerous to your bottom line.
+When you do the math like that, it is easy to see how losing several hundred subscribers could be dangerous to your bottom line.

-If you’ve been ignoring email marketing, it might be time to reevaluate your strategy.
+If you’ve been ignoring email marketing, it’s time to reevaluate your strategy.

-Today, email marketing is delivering huge returns for marketers willing to get started with it.
+Email marketing delivers huge returns for marketers willing to learn how to do it right.
 It doesn’t have to be too complicated.